silv3rshi3ld/TNO-SC-CS/cheatsheets/AD-Attack-Cheatsheet.md

     # Use the enrollment agent certificate to request a certificate for another user
     certipy req -u <username>@<domain> -p <password> -dc-ip <dc_ip> -ca <ca_name> -template <user_template> -on-behalf-of <domain>\administrator -pfx <enrollment_agent.pfx>
     ```
   - **Evasion Tip**: This attack involves multiple steps, which can be spread out over time to avoid correlation alerts.
+The first certificate request (for the enrollment agent certificate) can be done days before the actual attack, making it harder to correlate with the subsequent privilege escalation.

 - **ESC8 Attack (NTLM Relay to AD CS Web Enrollment)**: Relay NTLM authentication to the Certificate Authority Web Enrollment service.
   - **Tools**: `Certipy`, `ntlmrelayx.py` (impacket)
+  - **Vulnerability Details**: ESC8 exploits the fact that:
+    1. The CA Web Enrollment service often doesn't require HTTPS
+    2. It accepts NTLM authentication
+    3. It doesn't enforce Extended Protection for Authentication (EPA)
+  - **Attack Mechanics**: By forcing a high-privileged user to authenticate to a machine you control, you can relay that authentication to the CA Web Enrollment service.
+The service will issue a certificate based on the relayed credentials, which you can then use to authenticate as the high-privileged user.
   - **Example (ESC8 Exploitation)**:
     ```bash
     # Start the relay server